WVC 44 -

 (a) Within thirty days of the filing of the appraisement of

-any estate as required in section fourteen of this article, the
+not filed as required in section fourteen of this article, the

 clerk of the county commission shall publish, once a week for two